![]() |

 Bridge resistance |

-The nominal electrical resistance of the loadcell circuit measured at the excitation connections of the loadcell with zero load applied to the loadcell and the output connections open circuit.
+The electrical resistance of the loadcell bridge circuit measured at the excitation connections of the loadcell in the presence of no external influences.
 Expressed in ohms (Ω). |

 Creep |

-The change in loadcell output that occurs with time when a constant load is applied with environmental and other variables remaining constant.
-Expressed as a percentage of applied load over a specified time. |
+The slow and progressive change in loadcell output that occurs with time following the application of a static load with environmental and other variables remaining constant.
+Expressed as a percentage of the applied load over a specified time (usually 20 mins). |

 EFI |